JFR 022 | Bumblebee (2018)

-The first live-action Transformers movie, released over a decade ago, was an unexpected triumph.
+The first live-action Transformers movie, released in 2007, was an unexpected triumph.
 Though criticised for its lowbrow humour, over-reliance on big, often incoherent battle sequences, and director Michael Bay’s voyeuristic tendencies towards Megan Fox, the film succeeded in anchoring the essence of the original cartoon series to a formative yarn involving a boy, a girl and a very special car.
-Transformers (2007) was an enjoyable experience, but the same cannot be said of any of the subsequent sequels.
-Whatever restraint Michael Bay initially displayed vanished like a fart in the wind, as the proud name of Transformers drowned in a sea of narrative tosh, incomprehensible green screen hijinks, and near-depraved toilet humour.
+Transformers was an enjoyable experience, but the same cannot be said of any of the subsequent sequels.
+Whatever restraint Michael Bay initially displayed vanished like a fart in the wind, as the proud name of 'Transformers' drowned in a sea of narrative tosh, incomprehensible green screen hijinks, and near-depraved toilet humour.
 Nothing meant anything in these films; it was just noise piled upon wallop, making love to clatter.
 The law of diminishing returns kicked in with a thud, and the perfectly rotten Transformers: The Last Knight (2017), though still profitable, became the lowest grossing film in the franchise.

 Thank god then, for Bumblebee (2018).
 Shorn at last of the witless Bay (who still receives a producer’s credit), Travis Knight - director of the underrated animated film Kubo and the Two Strings (2016), here directing his first live-action feature - provides a superior prequel-come-soft reboot of the franchise, which begins by taking inspiration from its own lineage.
 The 2007 film deliberately narrowed its own ambitions.
 At the centre of the story was a young man and his first car, which also happened to be a sentient, transforming robot.
 The remaining Transformers were few, and revealed gradually, and each possessed some semblance of an individual personality.
 Bumblebee takes this idea and refines it, crafting a taut narrative that effectively utilises the Transformers, whilst keeping the central relationship between human and machine at the epicentre of the story.
 What follows is a heartfelt, charming and enthralling film, blessed with a remarkable layer of humanity.